bisaacson100/learning/docs/CommunicationFoundations.md

 - Plan thoughtful questions

 ## Email
-- Action request was first or second sentence
+- Action request should be first or second sentence
-- Action was clear and easy to take
+- Action should be clear and easy to take
-- Details limited to most relevant
+- Details should be limited to most relevant
-- Tone creates intended impact
+- Tone should create intended impact
-- Tailored to reader knowledge
+- Tailor to reader knowledge
-- Ask is email is best channel choice
+- Ask yourself if email is best channel choice
-- Timing of message good for recipient
+- Make sure timing of message is good for recipient
-- Error free
+- Proofread your email to ensure it is error free

 ## Explanation
 - Identify big picture versus step by step people